Easy banana bread with walnuts

-This is a very easy banana bread which is light and soft and delectable served warm from the oven with butter melting in.
+This is a very easy banana bread which is light and soft and delectable served warm and freshly baked from the oven with butter melting in.

 I wanted to create my own recipe for this classic tea time treat, and always think it’s that much nicer with walnuts in.
 But if you don’t like nuts, you can just leave them out.
 I also wanted to add as much banana as I thought the batter could take.
 I wanted it to be intensely banana, but it almost seems you can never reach this point.
 I used 4 medium-large bananas which equated to just over 2 cups mashed up.
 This is a fair amount.